shayanaqvi/cpm/README.md

 # CPM
 CPM is a terminal frontend for MPC, built in Python using the [Rich](https://github.com/Textualize/rich) library.
+It is unfinished and will likely remain so.
 ## Dependencies
 The following is needed to run CPM:
 - Python